History of France: Frankish kingdoms (486–987)

-Carolingian power reached its fullest extent under Pepin's son, Charlemagne.
-In 771, Charlemagne reunited the Frankish domains after a further period of division, subsequently conquering the Lombards under Desiderius in what is now northern Italy (774), incorporating Bavaria (788) into his realm, defeating the Avars of the Danubian plain (796), advancing the frontier with Al-Andalus as far south as Barcelona (801), and subjugating Lower Saxony after a prolonged campaign (804).
+Carolingian power reached its fullest extent under Pepin's son Charlemagne.
+In 771 Charlemagne reunited the Frankish domains after a further period of division, subsequently conquering the Lombards under Desiderius in what is now northern Italy (774), incorporating Bavaria (788) into his realm, defeating the Avars of the Danubian plain (796), advancing the frontier with Al-Andalus as far south as Barcelona (801), and subjugating Lower Saxony after a prolonged campaign (804).

-In recognition of his successes and his political support for the Papacy, Charlemagne was crowned Emperor of the Romans, or Roman Emperor in the West, by Pope Leo III in 800.
-Charlemagne's son Louis the Pious (emperor 814–840) kept the empire united; however, this Carolingian Empire would not survive Louis I's death.
-Two of his sons — Charles the Bald and Louis the German — swore allegiance to each other against their brother — Lothair I — in the Oaths of Strasbourg, and the empire was divided among Louis's three sons (Treaty of Verdun, 843).
+In recognition of his successes and his political support for the papacy, Charlemagne was crowned Emperor of the Romans by Pope Leo III in 800.
+Charlemagne's son Louis the Pious kept the empire united; however, this Carolingian Empire would not survive Louis' death.
+Two of his sons—Charles the Bald and Louis the German—swore allegiance to each other against their brother Lothair I in the Oaths of Strasbourg, and the empire was divided among Louis's three sons (Treaty of Verdun, 843).
 After a last brief reunification (884–887), the imperial title ceased to be held in the western realm, which was to form the basis of the future French kingdom.
 The eastern realm, which would become Germany, elected the Saxon dynasty of Henry the Fowler.

 Under the Carolingians, the kingdom was ravaged by Viking raiders.
-In this struggle some important figures such as Count Odo of Paris and his brother King Robert rose to fame and became kings.
-This emerging dynasty, whose members were called the Robertines, were the predecessors of the Capetian Dynasty.
-Led by Rollo, some Vikings had settled in Normandy and were granted the land, first as counts and then as dukes, by King Charles the Simple, in order to protect the land from other raiders.
-The people that emerged from the interactions between the new Viking aristocracy and the already mixed Franks and Gallo-Romans became known as the Normans.
+In this struggle some important figures such as Count Odo of Paris and his brother Robert rose to fame and became kings.
+This emerging dynasty, whose members were called the Robertians, were the predecessors of the Capetian dynasty.
+Led by Rollo, some Vikings had settled in Normandy and were granted the land, first as counts and then as dukes, by King Charles the Simple in order to protect the land from other raiders.
+The people that emerged from the interactions between the Viking aristocracy and the already mixed Franks and Gallo-Romans became known as the Normans.